 You can cut them into any shape you like and go crazy with the colors.
 We recommend topping the cake with your sprinkles right before serving.
 They add such a lovely touch-both visually and flavor/texture-wise.

 I have to talk about the taste for a moment–these layers are sweet fluffiness with just the perfect touch of chocolate–rich, dreamy and light all at once, like a blushed cloud.
 I got so excited after our first test, I knew we had a winner!!
+Our signature ratio of almond flour to Swerve to liquid is what makes it so crazy moist, everyone always comes back for an extra slice!

 Did we mention this recipe is also perfect for cupcakes?
 We used the crumbs of the 12th cupcake as topping for the other 11.
 If you need that last cupcake, you can instead add color to your frosting or use our Swerve Sprinkles to add a decorative touch.